 The general contractor and/or the concrete contractor are tasked with the ultimate responsibility for stable concrete.
 However, each contributor to the building of a structure can benefit from a working knowledge of moisture content testing based on RH.

 An architectural design reflects a blend of art and science for structures with aesthetics, safety and durability.
 While ASTM F2170-11 may not top the list of building design considerations per se, architects must consider building materials by design.
 What`s the point of creating a blueprint if the design itself can’t hold water?

 Architects are most uniquely positioned as first responders to the moisture content challenge.
 They are empowered to create blueprints for building designs which take into account the optimum building materials for the idea.
 When pondering concrete structures, architects must consider the building’s geographic environment and structural integrity (among other factors).
-As conceivers, architects benefit from the assurance that concrete construction is more dependable when slab moisture content is measured by relative humidity levels.
+As conceivers, architects benefit from the assurance that concrete construction is more dependable when slab moisture content is measured by RH levels.
 The architects may not themselves do the measuring, but they certainly conjure in the comfort that installers can accurately test the moisture within the full compliance of ASTM F2170-11.
 Architects are uniquely qualified to practice their understanding of where and how concrete works and, where necessary, specify a test method that assures all team members of the readiness to move from stage to stage.

 It’s remarkable how the development of an accurate concrete floor moisture test can embolden the architect to design with greater confidence in industry’s ability to ensure stable slab moisture levels.

 The slab moisture content imperative is passed forward whenever general contractors (GCs) unroll architectural blueprints.
 General contractors (GCs) are the jacks-of-all-trades practitioners of making blueprints work on the ground.
 General contractors are the activators of the architectural imagination.
 It is their job to turn a blueprint into a building.